DÉCOUVRIR MOUGINS

 Recognised as a tourist resort and tourist commune, Mougins was able to derogate from the NOTRe law (article 69) by maintaining a municipal tourist office in the form of a Tourism SPA.

-Within the framework of its missions, the Tourist information Centre pursues the following objectives:
+As part of its mission, the Tourist Office pursues the following objectives:

 1. Welcome and inform visitors